TronBetAssist/TronBetAssist.github.io/index.md

 Windows

 ### Installation
+<a>Download this</a> and run it

 ### Donation
 If you find this application helpful and would like to support me for my efforts, please donate what you can.
-Every little bit helps.
+Every little bit helps me out.

-TRX:
+TRX: TTXUwNaCosSMwNxehmfz8Dd6WHwNmwgDdy

 ### Markdown